DagonMetric/ng-entity-change-checker/CONTRIBUTING.md

 ## General Discussions

-We use [Gitter Channel](https://gitter.im/DagonMetric/general) for general DagonMetric's open source products discussion.
+We use [Github Discussions Channel](https://github.com/DagonMetric/ng-entity-change-checker/discussions) for general discussions.

 ## Contributing code and content